Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 whatsoever.
 The Provider agrees to produce proof of adequate professional liability insurance for the Provider's professional employees who perform any professional services under this Agreement and are not covered by the Federal Tort Claims Act.
-To the extent required by Regulatory Requirements, Provider shall maintain workers' compensation insurance for Provider's employees.
-In the event that Provider loses its status as an "employee" pursuant to Section 224(g) of the PHS, Provider shall maintain professional liability insurance, including maintaining such tail or prior acts coverage necessary to avoid any gap in coverage for claims arising from incidents occurring during the term of this Agreement.
-Such insurance shall (i) be obtained from a carrier authorized to issue coverage in the jurisdiction in which Provider operates, except for permitted
+To the extent required by Regulatory Requirements, Provider shall maintain workers’ compensation insurance for Provider's employees.
+In the event that Provider loses its status as an “employee” pursuant to Section 224(g) of the PHS, Provider shall maintain professional liability insurance, including maintaining such tail or prior acts coverage necessary to avoid any gap in coverage for claims arising from incidents occurring during the term of this Agreement.
+Such insurance shall (i) be obtained from a carrier authorized to issue coverage in the jurisdiction in which Provider operates, except for permitted self-insurance; and (ii) maintain minimum policy limits equal to $1,000,000.00 per occurrence and